-These are notes from the Kid You Not Podcast, Episode 10 as well as my own notes.
+These are notes from the Kid You Not Podcast, Episode 10 combined with my own.

 You may have heard the phrase, “Children’s literature is both a mirror and a window,” meaning when children (indeed anyone) is exposed to someone else’s story, two things happen: